 “Every word matters,” she says.
 “So, we need to educate the wider world that sufferers don’t have control over their sweating disorder.
 It’s not their fault.”
 According to Lisa, this is one critical step towards building better global understanding and empathy, thereby contributing to a greater sense of wellbeing and improving the patient’s experience with anxiety and sweating.

 Lisa advises sufferers she meets to figure out the combination of treatments that work for them.
 “For some, this is prescription topical wipes like Qbrexza® or over-the-counter antiperspirants, and for others, it might be Botox®, miraDry® or another anxiety sweating medication.
 Combining therapies to fit your individual needs and sweating experience is key,” she says.
 “In any case, managing the sweat is one battle, and this can be combined with psychological assistance to help you deal with the anxiety.”

 And knowing you’re not alone can also be game-changing.
 “Go to the IHhS website (SweatHelp.org) and you’ll find a gazillion people who are experiencing similar struggles,” she says.
 “And if you sign up to our newsletter, you’ll get a monthly dose of intelligent info — as well as invitations to clinical trials, advice on choosing a healthcare provider, and more.”

 A huge thank you to Lisa Pieretti and her incredible team at the International Hyperhidrosis Society.
-Duradry is proud to be sponsoring 2020Hyperhidrosis Awareness Month.
+Duradry is a proud sponsor of the 2020 Hyperhidrosis Awareness Month.

 If you want to ease the symptoms of hyperhidrosis, Duradry’s 3-step system can be your ally.